ahmedeer/Movie/README.md

 2. Clone or Download project repository [here](https://github.com/vjvijayg/Movie)
 3. Open up the commandline on Win PC or terminal in Mac and navigate to the file in your local machine through the commandline or terminal then type `entertainment_center.py` or open up the file `entertainment_center.py` from the repository Movie using Python shell and run

+Please checkout the wiki to see the output of the Project.